ika-musuko/security-blog-site/readme.md

 !!! **INSTALL LINUX** !!!<br/>
 (i haven't tested this on windows so who knows how the dependencies will work)<br/>

-Installation Instructions: run install_dependencies.sh first and then create a virtual environment and install the requirements<br/>

 Blog Site
 ---------
 - [ ] registration screen